KSP-KOS/KOS/doc/source/language/delegates.rst

-a LIST() based on whatever comparison criteria you like, finding the minimum or maximum from a list, transforming all items in the list according to a mapping rule, finding the index of the first hit in a list that matches given critiera, and so on.
+a LIST() based on whatever comparison criteria you like, finding the minimum or maximum from a list, transforming all items in the list according to a mapping rule, finding the index of the first hit in a list that matches given criteria, and so on.

 Advanced topics
 ===============